coronalabs/corona-docs/markdown/guide/distribution/androidResources/index.markdown

 Where `Icon-*dpi.png` will be one of `mipmap-mdpi`, `mipmap-hdpi`, `mipmap-xxxdpi`, etc. based on Android standard screen densities.

-To keep your simple, Corona Labs provides example `AndroidResources` folders when you create a new project from the Welcome screen or menu, or you can copy the folder out of a Corona SampleApp.
+To keep it simple, Corona Labs provides example `AndroidResources` folders when you create a new project from the Welcome screen, menu or you can copy the folder out of a Corona SampleApp.
 Copy the `AndoidResources` folder from one of these locations to your project in the same folder as `main.lua`.
 This will get you a base structure to work from.

 ## Android 7 and earlier